Wittenberg: Personalities from the 19th to the 21st century

-Not only the great men of the Reformation era Martin Luther, Philipp Melanchthon and Lucas Cranach left their mark on Wittenberg.
-Much more than in its role as the capital of Kursachsen and as the residential town of Saxony-Wittenberg, the city was shaped by what was probably the most important university in Central Europe at the end of the Middle Ages.
-It was the place of work of many personalities, who at the same time exerted influence on the city.
-Today, the names and dates of many personalities are recorded on memorial plaques on the houses in the old town.
+Not only the men of the Reformation era Martin Luther, Philipp Melanchthon and Lucas Cranach left their mark on Wittenberg.
+Much more than in its role as the capital of Kursachsen and as the residential town of Saxony-Wittenberg, the city was shaped by the university.
+The names and dates of many personalities are recorded on memorial plaques on the houses in the old town.